Git: Run a command on all files in a repository

-Occasionally it’s useful to run commands on files in your repository, or all files matching a pattern.
-This is possible by combining git ls-files
+Occasionally it’s useful to run commands on all files in your repository, or those matching a pattern.
+This is possible by combining git ls-files and xargs.

 For all files: